Our Don Bradman: Public reception

 The song was recorded with a vocal by Art Leonard and released in July 1930 by Regal.
 Some of O'Hagan's verses were omitted.
 On the B-side was another cricket song, "Our Eleven", written by Jack Lumsdaine.
 The sheet music was released at the same time, just as Bradman scored a triple-century in a Test match in England, and sold 40,000 copies in a few days.
 A piano roll was also released that month, recorded by Laurel Pardey.

-The song quickly became popular and within a few weeks was being performed at community concerts around Australia.
+The song quickly became popular, and within a few weeks it was being performed at community concerts around Australia.
 When Bradman returned to his home town of Bowral in November 1930 after the triumphant tour of England, the band at the civic reception played "Our Don Bradman".

 The song was voted number one by teenage listeners of radio station 2UW in Sydney in 1967 after it was played as a joke for a listener who had sent it in.